minnesotaNyst/note-taker/README.md

 ## Usage

 ```
-AS A manager
+AS A small business owner
-I WANT to generate a webpage that displays my team's basic info
+I WANT to be able to write and save notes
-SO THAT I have quick access to their emails and GitHub profiles
+SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```

 ## NPM Packages